consumerio/api.consumernotebook.com/index.rst

 REST API Features:

-* Get Product, Grid, and List data via our REST API.
+* Get Product, Grid, and List data as JSON responses.
-* API Keys so you/we can track usage.
+* OAuth2 authentication so you/we can track usage.

 First, read this: